bolt/docs/docs/console-command/debug/debug-router.md

 Routing Configuration
 =====================

-Nut's `debug:router` command displays the configured routes, or details of a named route.
+Console's `debug:router` command displays the configured routes, or details of a named route.